dtmarangoni/item_catalog/README.md

     - After finished, download the JSON file from Google and place it in `static/json` inside project folder.
 Rename it to `google_client_secrets.json`.
     - The Facebook JSON file must be manually created.
 A template example is already inside the folder - `facebook_client_secrets.json`.
 - Python 3 installed in Vagrant Linux VM(not tested with Python 2);
-- Python 3 modules:
-  - If not already, please install pip3;
+- If not already, please install pip3 and Python 3 modules:
+  - pip3:
+    - `sudo apt-get install python3-pip`;
+    - `sudo pip3 install --upgrade pip`.
   - sqlalchemy: `sudo pip3 install sqlalchemy`;
   - passlib: `sudo pip3 install passlib`;
   - itsdangerous: `sudo pip3 install itsdangerous`;
   - flask: `sudo pip3 install flask`;
   - flask_httpauth: `sudo pip3 install flask_httpauth`;
-  - oauth2client: `sudo pip3 install oauth2client`.
+  - oauth2client: `sudo pip3 install oauth2client`;
+  - postgresql:
+    - `sudo apt-get install postgresql`;
+    - `sudo apt-get install libpq-dev`;
+    - `sudo pip3 install psycopg2`.

 ## Instructions

 1 - Get the Linux VM up and access it.
 Then navigate to the project folder.

-2 - Create the database:
+2 - Create the PostgreSQL database user:

+`sudo su postgres -c "psql -c \"CREATE USER catalog PASSWORD 'icproject';\""`

+3 - Create the database tables:

 `python3 database.py`

-3 - Populate the database with some example categories initial data:
+4 - Populate the database with some example categories initial data:

 `python3 populate_db.py`

-4 - Make sure you have both Facebook and Google JSON client secrets files inside of folder below.
+5 - Make sure you have both Facebook and Google JSON client secrets files inside of folder below.
 It must contain your web app information from developers site:

 `static/json`

-5 - Update the login.html template with your client ID from Facebook and Google.
-Insert it where you can find the text:

-`INSERT YOUR WEB APP CLIENT ID`
+6 - The Facebook and Google JSON files must have these names:

+`facebook_client_secrets.json` and `google_client_secrets.json`

-6 - Inside the project folder, run the command below to start the app:
+7 - Inside the project folder, run the command below to start the app:

 `python3 application.py`

-7 - The python commands above must be run in the Linux VM environment and inside the project folder.
+8 - The python commands above must be run in the Linux VM environment and inside the project folder.

-8 - Now access from your browser the web site:
+9 - Now access from your browser the web site:

 `http://localhost:5000`